shivpatel/bitwarden_rs_dropbox_backup/README.md

 ## How to Use
 - It's highly recommend you run via the `docker-compose.yml` provided.
 - Pre-built images are available at `shivpatel/bitwarden_rs_dropbox_backup`.
-- Volume mount the `.sqlite3` file your bitwarden_rs container uses.
+- Volume mount the `./bwdata` folder your bitwarden_rs container uses.
-- Volume mount the `/config` folder that will contain the Dropbox Uploader configuration (Dropbox app key, secret and refresh token).
+- Volume mount the `./config` folder that will contain the Dropbox Uploader configuration (Dropbox app key, secret and refresh token).
 See Initial setup for more details.
 - Pick a secure `BACKUP_ENCRYPTION_KEY`.
 This is for added protection and will be needed when decrypting your backups.
 - Follow the steps below to grant upload access to your Dropbox account.
 - This image will always run an extra backup on container start (regardless of cron interval) to ensure your setup is working.
 - Interactive mode (see [Initial setup](#Initial-setup)) is only needed for the first run to create the configuration file.
-If you re-create the container with the same `/config` volume mount, the container will not need to be run in interactive mode.
+If you re-create the container with the same `./config` volume mount, the container will not need to be run in interactive mode.

 ### Initial setup
 1. Open the following URL in your Browser, and log in using your account: https://www.dropbox.com/developers/apps